IIIF/api/source/api/presentation/2.0/index.md

 An object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
 As such the primary requirements for the Presentation API are to provide an order for these views, the resources needed to display a representation of the view, and the information needed to allow the user to understand what is being seen.

-The principles of Linked Data and the [Architecture of the Web][web-arch] are adopted in order to provide a distributed and interoperable system.
+The principles of [Linked Data][linked-data] and the [Architecture of the Web][web-arch] are adopted in order to provide a distributed and interoperable system.
 The [Shared Canvas data model][shared-canvas] is leveraged in a specific, JSON-based format that is easy to implement without understanding RDF, but is still compatible with it.

 ### 1.1.
 Objectives and Scope

 The objective of the IIIF Presentation API is to provide the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a user, likely in conjunction with the [IIIF Image API][image-api].
 This is the sole purpose of the API; to provide easy access to the information necessary for a viewer to present an appropriate user experience for the digitized content.
 Therefore the descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
-In particular, it explicitly does NOT aim to provide metadata that would drive discovery of the digitized objects.
+In particular, it explicitly does __not__ aim to provide metadata that would drive discovery of the digitized objects.

 The following are within the scope of the current document: